Smooth concrete now extends to the lighthouse, with ramps to allow for bicycles, Rollerblades and wheelchairs to make the full journey.

 The pier was reopened Friday afternoon after two years of a reconstruction project that smoothed out the many cracks and holes.

-“There’s a lot to be said for smooth,” Grand Haven Mayor Gerry McCaleb said as she strolled through the picnic.
+“There’s a lot to be said for smooth,” Grand Haven Mayor Geri McCaleb said as she strolled through the picnic.
 “I think about all the history, all the feet that made those lumps and bumps along the way.”

 The catwalk, which extended the length of the pier, will be reinstalled next spring, McCaleb said, likely in April or May.
 The catwalk is being restored thanks to a community fundraising campaign to save the structure.